-Goal Students will acquire fundamental notions and approached in literary theory with respect to literary text analysis.
-They will be able to apply the theoretical notions and discuss their advantages and disadvantages.
+Goal Students will acquire fundamental notions and approached in literary theory with

 - 1. Recognize, explain and use fundamental notions in literary theory necessary for literary texts analysis. - 2.
 Distinguish, compare and consider different approaches to reading of literary texts. - 3.
 Discuss literary texts and different approaches in literary theory.